A woman who called a Black child a slur has raised a backlash but also thousands of dollars

 There’s an important distinction, Coleman said, between “cancel culture” and “consequence culture.”
 The latter is about holding people accountable for actions and words that cause injury such as with “this poor child.”

 That is what many people want to see in this Rochester woman’s case.
-Because a formal system of punishment may not impose consequences for the woman’s racist behavior, “we have to do it informally,” Colman said.
+Because a formal system of punishment may not impose consequences for the woman’s racist behavior, people who support cancel culture believe that they “have to do it informally,” Coleman said.

 She and Taylor agree that, in conventional societal thinking, using racist slurs against someone who has frustrated or even provoked you is never acceptable.
 Those who think otherwise, even now, are seen as being on the fringes.

-Note: This story was first published on May 7, 2025.
-It was updated on May 8, 2025, to make clear that Franciska Coleman, an assistant professor of law, was expressing an opinion of a certain group, not her own, when she said people who support cancel culture feel they have to informally impose consequences.